ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - eBay
 - StubHub

+---

 ## Social Networking Platforms

 ### Model Overview
-Social networks serve the demand for digital communal spaces, whether for content creation, interaction, or a hybrid of both.
+Digital communities that facilitate content creation, sharing, and interaction are the focus of social network platforms.
+They cater to various user dynamics, from one-to-many broadcasting to interactive discussion forums.

 ### Key Considerations
-- **User Base Growth**: Attracting and retaining a critical mass of users presents persistent challenges.
+- **User Base Growth**: Acquiring a critical mass of users is arduous and maintaining it can be just as challenging.
-- **Regulatory Navigation**: Handling acquisitions and governance amidst diverse legal landscapes.
+- **Regulatory Navigation**: The landscape for acquisitions and management is complicated by diverse and evolving regulations.

 ### Revenue Streams
 - Advertising